Umayyad tradition of cursing Ali

-During the Umayyad Caliphate, cursing Ali ibn Abi Talib, the cousin and son-in-law of the Islamic prophet Muhammad, who was also the fourth Rashidun caliph and the first Shia Imam, was a state policy introduced by Mu'awiya ibn Abi Sufyan, the first Umayyad caliph.
-Mu'awiya was the incumbent governor of Syria who had rebelled against Ali ostensibly to avenge the previous caliph Uthman, who was assassinated by some provincial dissidents angered by his policies.
-Ali and Mu'awiya fought the inconclusive Battle of Siffin in 657 CE and remained enemies until the assassination of Ali in 661, which paved the way for the caliphate of Mu'awiya in the same year.
-The public cursing of Ali continued after Mu'awiya and was finally abandoned some sixty years later by the pious Umar ibn Abd al-Aziz.
-The policy likely served as a propaganda measure, and also helped provoke, identify, and then crush the supporters of Ali, whom the Umayyads considered a threat.
+During the Umayyad Caliphate, the cursing of Ali ibn Abi Talib, the fourth Rashidun caliph and the first Shia Imam, who was also the cousin and son-in-law of the Islamic prophet Muhammad, was a state policy introduced by the first Umayyad caliph, Mu'awiya I. As the long-time governor of the Levant, Mu'awiya had revolted against Ali's caliphate to avenge his kinsman, the third Rashidun caliph Uthman, who was assassinated by rebels from the provinces angered by his policies.
+Ali and Mu'awiya fought the inconclusive Battle of Siffin in 657 CE and continued hostilities until the assassination of Ali in 661, which paved the way for Mu'awiya to take over the caliphate in the same year.
+The cursing of Ali was continued by Umayyad rulers after Mu'awiya and was finally abandoned sixty years later by the pious Umar ibn Abd al-Aziz.
+The policy likely served as a propaganda measure and test of loyalty, helping to provoke, identify, and crush the supporters of Ali, who were opponents of Umayyad rule.
 The historicity of such a policy is supported by Shia Muslims, whereas it has remained disputed amongst Sunni Muslim scholars.